Acer Laptop

 This is a snap-on connector with the cable head already pulled out.

-The only thing left to do is insert a shim between the top and bottom covers.
-I used the usual guitar pick.
+The only thing to do is insert a spacer between the top and bottom covers.
+I use my usual guitar picks.

 Step 7